websockets/ws/README.md

 [client][client-report].

 **Note**: This module does not work in the browser.
-The client in the docs is a reference to a back end with the role of a client in the WebSocket communication.
+The client in the docs is a reference to a backend with the role of a client in the WebSocket communication.
 Browser clients must use the native [`WebSocket`](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) object.
 To make the same code work seamlessly on Node.js and the browser, you can use one of the many wrappers available on npm, like